History of Christianity: Regional differences

-In Western Europe, canon law was instrumental in developing key norms concerning oaths of loyalty, homage, and fidelity.
-These norms were incorporated into civil law where traces remain.
-Within the tenets of feudalism, the church created a new model of consecrated kingship unknown in the East, and in 800, Clovis' descendant Charlemagne became its recipient when Pope Leo III crowned him emperor.
-Charlemagne engaged in a number of reforms which began the Carolingian Renaissance, a period of intellectual and cultural revival.
-His crowning set the precedent that only a pope could crown a Western emperor enabling popes to claim emperors derived their power from God through them.
-The Papacy became free from Byzantine control, and the former lands of the Exarchate became States of the church.
-However, the papacy was still in need of aid and protection, so the Holy Roman emperors often used that need to attempt domination of the Papacy and the Papal States.
-In Rome, the papacy came under the control of the city's aristocracy.

 In Russia, the baptism of Vladimir of Kiev in 989 is traditionally associated with the conversion of the Kievan Rus'.
 Their new religious structure included dukes maintaining control of a financially-dependent church.
 (Note: The prince appointed the clergy to positions in government service, satisfied their material needs, determined who would fill the higher ecclesiastical positions, and directed the synods of bishops in the Kievan metropolitanate.)
 Monasticism was the dominant form of piety for both peasants and elites who identified as Christian while retaining many pre-Christian practices.

 Viking raids in the ninth and tenth centuries destroyed many churches and monasteries, inadvertently leading to reform.
 Patrons competed in rebuilding so that "by the mid-eleventh century, a wealthy, unified, better-organized, better-educated, more spiritually sensitive Latin Church" resulted.
 There was another rise in papal power in the tenth century when William IX, Duke of Aquitaine, and other powerful lay founders of monasteries, placed their institutions under the protection of the papacy.

 High Middle Ages (c.
 1000–1300)

-Membership in the Christendom of this age began with baptism at birth.
-Every follower was supposed to have some knowledge of the Apostles' Creed and the Lord's Prayer, to rest on Sunday and feast days, attend mass, fast at specified times, take communion at Easter, pay various fees for the needy, and receive last rites at death.
-From 1198–1216, Pope Innocent III raised the papacy's influence to its greatest height.

-The High Middle Ages saw the formation of several fundamental doctrines, such as the seven sacraments, the just reward for labour, "the terms of Christian marriage, the nature of clerical celibacy and the appropriate lifestyle for priests".
+The High Middle Ages was a period of profound transformation for Christianity.
+The western church became centralized and assertive in its own defense, driven by papal reform, intellectual revival, and new religious movements.
+This period saw the formation of fundamental doctrines such as the seven sacraments, the "terms of Christian marriage, the nature of clerical celibacy, and the appropriate lifestyle for priests".
 Heresy was more precisely defined.
 Purgatory became an official doctrine.
-In 1215, confession became required for all.
-The rosary was created after veneration of Mary, mother of Jesus became a central aspect of the period.
+In 1215, confession became required.
+Voluntary poverty as a way of emulating Christ became a powerful influence.